Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 - Facilities: Basic - parking fee collection, snack stalls at entrance, small restaurant nearby

-- Best Time to Visit: Dry season (March-October), weekday mornings
+- Best Time to Visit: March–May and September–October (dry), weekday mornings; avoid November–February

 - Swimming Conditions: Generally calm inside the cove; stronger currents outside